getify/You-Dont-Know-JS/up & going/ch1.md

 # You Don't Know JS: Up & Going
 # Chapter 1: Into Programming

 Welcome to the *"You Don't Know JS"* (YDKJS) book series.
 This book serves as an introduction to important concepts in general programming, JavaScript specifically, and finally how to approach and understand the rest of the books in the series.
+This book is where you should start the series, especially if you're just getting into programming and/or JavaScript itself.

 This chapter will explain the basic principles of programming in modern languages, specifically JavaScript, but at a very high level.
 It's mostly intended if you are reading this with little to no prior programming experience, and are looking to the YDKJS books to help you along your path to understanding programming through the lens of JS.